efraimbart/Infinity-For-Everything/README.md

 <div align="center">

-Aa Everything client on Android written in Java.
+An Everything client on Android written in Java.
 It does not have any ads and it features a clean UI and smooth browsing experience

 <img align="right" src="https://raw.githubusercontent.com/efraimbart/Infinity-For-Everything/master/fastlane/metadata/android/en-US/images/icon.png" width=200>